Stonewall (comics): Jerry Sledge

 During the Secret Invasion storyline, Jerry Sledge is recruited by Daisy Johnson to be a member of Nick Fury's new Secret Warriors.
-While in battle, Daisy refers to Jerry as "Stonewall".
+While in battle, Johnson refers to Sledge as "Stonewall".

 It is later revealed that Stonewall is the son of Absorbing Man.
-He was conceived before his father got his power.
+He was conceived before his father obtained superpowers.
 One day, he came into contact with his father which caused Stonewall to gain his powers.

-During the Chaos War storyline, Stonewall assisted in the fight against Amatsu-Mikaboshi.

 Stonewall and the rest of the Secret Warriors are taken to Heaven's Hell, a secret base in orbit.
-There, Nick Fury explained the plan for the main team to hit Hydra while the other teams take on the last Leviathan bases.
-Using Eden's portal they traveled to Gehenna, a Hydra base, and attempt to destroy it.
-However, they were expected to arrive and the bomb was already armed.
+There, Nick Fury explains the plan for the main team to hit Hydra while the other teams take on the last Leviathan bases.
+Using Eden Fesi's portal, the group travels to the Hydra base Gehenna and attempts to destroy it.
+However, they had been expected to arrive and the base is already armed.
 Following the fight against Hydra, Stonewall reunites with the team and joins up with Team Black and the Howling Commandos.

 Powers and abilities

 Stonewall's mutant physiology granted him immense superhuman strength and endurance, including a high resistance to physical injury.
 He was especially resistant to blunt physical force, resisting blows from Rogue and the Blob.
 He was also a skilled physical fighter.
 He could, however, be grappled and made to lose his footing through indirect attacks.
 In these cases, his dense body could put him at a disadvantage, as he nearly drowned in a mountain lake after Storm threw him in.
 Unable to get back to shore on his own, she had to help pull him out.
 Stonewall was also vulnerable to energy based attacks that were not kinetic in nature.
 Donald Pierce killed him with electrocution, flooding his body with electrical energy.

-Stonewall II displayed superhuman strength and endurance.
+The Jerry Sledge incarnation of Stonewall possesses superhuman strength and endurance.
 When he lost his temper during a battle with Gorgon, he suddenly changed into a rock-skinned giant.
 Similar to his father, Stonewall is able to absorb the properties of elements.